dragon-dune/dragon-dune/dragon-dune.md

     -   The ally of the Orcs may remove a the second unit from their graveyard at no cost.
-    -   The Orcs may remove 3 units from their graveyard at no cost.
+    -   The Orcs may remove all 3 units from their graveyard at no cost.

 2. If the current player is the Goblins (or their ally) they may disband some or all of the units in one territory at no cost.
 Disbanded units